helium/HIP/0052-lorawan-dao.md

 quote currency is LRW (LoRaWAN Token) and the base currency is HNT (Helium Token).

+In HIP 51, we proposed that programmatic treasuries are designed to be one-way i.e. only DNT token holders can interact with the programmatic treasury with intent to sell.
+Network participants cannot purchase DNT tokens against HNT, although non-profit actors like DeWi can “donate” tokens into the programmatic treasury without receiving any assets in return.
+The intended effect of this is to mitigate speculation that could be harmful for DNP miners.

-We propose that the LoRaWAN bonding curves take the following shape:
+We propose that the LoRaWAN Programmatic Treasury takes the following shape:

 ![P = S^{1.1} \times
 10^{-8}](https://latex.codecogs.com/png.image?\dpi{110}%20P%20=%20S^{1.1}%20\times%2010^{-8})